aedocoding/aedocoding/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on a full stack travel log web application.
 I was inspired by Spotify's yearly wrapped feature to try to make something similar using a user's travel history - check it out at https://travel-far-and-wide.netlify.app/!
-- 💬 Currently working Full Time at Lambda Studios Inc. Check out my portfolio to get a better idea of my work/skills => www.allenedo.com
+- 💬 Currently working Full Time at Alpha Medical.
+Check out my portfolio to get a better idea of my work/skills => www.allenedo.com
 - 📫 How to reach me: aedocoding@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once ate 30 hard-shell tacos from Del Taco in one sitting